taxprofiler/taxpasta/docs/tutorials/getting-started.md

 This is where `taxpasta` comes to the rescue!

-With `taxpasta`, you can standardise and combine profiles into multi-sample taxon tables for you already at the command-line (rather than having to do this with custom scripts and a lot of manual data munging).
+With `taxpasta`, you can standardise and combine profiles into multi-sample taxon tables for you already at the command-line; rather than having to do this with custom scripts and a lot of manual data munging.

 If you want to standardise a single profile you need three things: